-Dale M. Maronek, PhD-Professor and Head

-Horticulture is the science, business and art associated with the culture, production, preservation and processing of flowers, trees, shrubs, turfgrass, vegetables, fruits and nuts.
+Ronald L. Elliott, PhD, PE-Professor Emeritus and Interim Head Horticulture is the science, business and art associated with the culture, production, preservation and processing of flowers, trees, shrubs, turfgrass, vegetables, fruits and nuts.
 It also includes the proper environmental use and maintenance of plants in the landscape.
 Horticulture is involved with the production and processing of a significant part of the nation's food supply.
 It provides a major source of the beauty in and around homes, cities, parks, highways, golf courses and other public areas.
 Educational opportunities for study in horticulture cover a wide variety of plants and subjects and range from the cellular to the whole plant level.
 Factors such as nutrition, irrigation, genetics, propagation, control of flowering, and fruit and seed production are considered in their relationship to culture, production, conservation of resources, harvesting, processing and storage.
-Students can prepare themselves for careers in public garden management (arboreta, parks and zoos), golf course and marketing, production, teaching, extension and research.
+Students can prepare themselves for careers in public garden management (arboreta, parks and zoos), golf course management, horticulture business, environment and sustainability areas, sales and marketing, production, teaching, extension and research.

 Landscape Architecture is an environmental design discipline.
-It applies artist and scientific principles to the design, planning, and management of both natural and built environments.
+It applies artistic and scientific principles to the design, planning, and management of both natural and built environments.
 Landscape architects work a wide variety of projects including garden design, residential design, community planning, urban design, parks and recreation, commercial /campus design, and sustainable site design.
-The design process involves creative expression that comes from an understanding of the context of site (or landscape), natural systems, cultural systems and social synamics.
+The design process involves creative expression that comes from an understanding of the context of site (or landscape), natural systems, cultural systems and social dynamics.
 It requires one to interpret, imagine, draw, conceptualize, synthesize, and construct project ideas that transform both the landscapes and the users of those landscapes.
-As issues of sustainability are becoming more critical, Landscape Architects are poised to address them, as they design the interface between humankind and the urban, suburban, and natural environment.
+As issues of sustainability are becoming more critical, Landscape Architects are poised to address them, as they design the interface between humankind and the urban, suburban, and

-The Department of Horticulture and Landscape Architecture offer undergraduate programs leading to the following degrees: BS in Horticulture, BS in Landscape Management and BLA in Landscape Architecture.
+The Department of Horticulture and Landscape Architecture offer undergraduate programs leading to the following degrees: BS in Horticulture, BS in Landscape Management and BLA in Landscape Architecture. www.hortla.okstate.edu

 Horticulture Science emphasis is on preparing students for science-based careers, including laboratory science or graduate study.
-This option provides the training and expertise for production maintenance and preservation of fruits, nuts, vegetables, nursery crops, flower crops, etc. Training can be general or be chosen to emphasize a particular commodity area of horticulture.
+This option provides the training and expertise for production, maintenance, and preservation of fruits, nuts, vegetables, nursery crops, flower crops, etc. Training can be general or be chosen to emphasize a particular commodity area of horticulture.
 Students learn plant care techniques and the role plants and landscape applications play in sustaining the environment.